 How the City of Calgary is protecting fish habitat on our rivers

-The City of Calgary is committed to exploring innovative solutions for supporting watershed health, biodiversity and flood mitigation.
-One of these solutions is the Fish Habitat Compensation Program, an integrated effort to conserve fish habitat in Calgary.
+The City of Calgary is committed to exploring innovative solutions to support watershed health, biodiversity and flood mitigation.
+One solution is the Fish Habitat Compensation Program, an integrated effort to conserve fish habitat.